-It is recommended that students meet with both their Student Success Advisor and Faculty Mentor at least once a year and when applying for graduation.
+It is recommended that students meet with their Student Success Advisor at least once a year and when applying for graduation.
 This ensures that students are enrolling in the correct classes and are making satisfactory academic progress through their degree program.
-For additional advising information, please contact studentsuccess@digipen. edu.
+For additional advising information, please contact studentsuccess@digipen.edu.